Pupi Avati: Early life and career

 Avati began his career directing horror films and is considered one of the most notable Italian directors of this genre, with titles including La casa dalle finestre che ridono (The House with Laughing Windows, 1976) and Zeder (1983), which are considered his masterpieces.

-According to Avati, the TV series Jazz Band (1978), written about the story of the Doctor Dixie Jazz Band marked a turning point for his work.
+According to Avati, the TV series Jazz Band (1978), written about the story of the Doctor Dixie Jazz Band, marked a turning point for his work.
 The subject of his movies began coming from his own experience, and his cinema became more nostalgic, introspective, and autobiographic.
 Moreover, the series was successful and brought Avati to the attention of a wider public compared to his previous films.

 Throughout his career, Avati successfully directed and produced many genres of film, including horrors, medieval period pieces, dramas, jazz comedies, buddy comedies, biopics and others, proving himself to be a versatile director.

 During his career as a director, screenwriter, and producer, Avati was nominated for the Golden Palm, Silver Ribbons, David di Donatello Awards, and many others.
 He won two David di Donatello Awards and five Silver Ribbons.

 Avati was nominated Commendatore Ordine al Merito della Repubblica Italiana on 2 June 1995.

 He has presided over the Federico Fellini Foundation, created in 1995, in memory of the great Rimini-born director.

-In 2008, Avati published his autobiography, Sotto le stelle di un film, edited by Il Margine.
+In 2008, Avati published his autobiography, Sotto le stelle di un film.
 Inspired by the autobiography of the director, in 2010, Claudio Costa made a documentary film of interviews and animations, called Pupi Avati, ieri oggi domani ("Pupi Avati, yesterday today tomorrow").